Updated:

 A SOC 2 controls list is the set of controls your organization operates and tests as evidence for the Trust Services Criteria in scope, typically organized in a controls matrix that links each criterion to one or more controls and evidence sources.

-No. SOC 2 uses control criteria (the Trust Services Criteria) rather than a single universal checklist, so the control set depends on scope, system boundaries, and your service commitments.
+No. SOC 2 uses control criteria (the Trust Services Criteria) rather than a single universal checklist, so the SOC 2 requirements depend on scope, system boundaries, and your service commitments.

 The Common Criteria (CC1–CC9) are the baseline criteria under the Security category that form the foundation of a SOC 2 examination, and they apply alongside any additional category criteria you include.